 When you arrive to the Colorado Springs Detox & Inpatient Center, you will be greeted at the door by one of our staff members.
 A nurse and behavioral health technician will guide you through the admission and intake process which includes several assessments and initial evaluations.
 Then you will be shown to your bedroom and given some time to settle in and meet other staff and clients in the facility.

 Each client is supported by a highly credentialed, multidisciplinary treatment team that includes a Medical Doctor, Psychiatric Nurse Practitioner, Licensed Clinicians, Registered Nurses, Addiction Counselors, and Case Managers.
 Learn more about our clinical and medical teams.

 The Colorado Springs Center sits on a beautiful property in central Colorado Springs with views of the Rocky Mountains.
 Some of the notable features of our facility include:

 Yes.
 Upon admission, you will be evaluated by our medical team, which will determine what medications will be used to make your detox safe and comfortable.

 Family members and friends are welcome to call Colorado Springs Detox Center in order to receive an update about their loved one, but we currently do not offer visitation.

-During your stay at Colorado Springs Detox Center, clients will have access to their personal cell phones.
-However, clients will not have access to their personal laptops.
+During your stay at Colorado Springs Detox Center, you will have access to personal cell phones.
+However, you will not have access to your personal laptop.
 These will be kept in our secure storage area for the duration of your stay.